cpuguy83/go-md2man/README.md

 ## Contributing

-Pull requests are welcome!
-Herokuish is written in Bash and Go.
-Please conform to the [Bash styleguide](https://github.com/progrium/bashstyle) used for this project when writing Bash.
+Pull requests are welcome! go-md2man is written in Golang.

-Developers should have Go installed with cross-compile support for Darwin and Linux.
-Tests will require Docker to be available.
-If you have OS X, we recommend boot2docker.
+To ensure that builds work across all platforms, developers should have Go installed with cross-compile support for Darwin and Linux.

-For help and discussion beyond Github Issues, join us on Freenode in `#gliderlabs`.

-## Releases

-Anybody can propose a release.
-First bump the version in `Makefile`, make sure `CHANGELOG.md` is up to date, and make sure tests are passing.
-Then open a Pull Request from `master` into the `release` branch.
-Once a maintainer approves and merges, CircleCI will build a release and upload it to Github.

-### TODO
+## TODO

 - Needs oh so much testing love
 - Look into blackfriday's 2.0 API